shigueojp/cdk-amplify-react/README.md

    ![SSMPutParamater](img/ssm_put_parameter.png)

-**Deploying with CDK**
+## Deploying with CDK

 1. Run `npm install` inside cdk folder.

+The account you want to deploy have to be bootstrapped first, which means some minimal infrastructure is provisioned into the account so that the CDK can access it.
-2. If, first time using CDK, run `cd cdk && cdk bootstrap`
+2. If first time using CDK, run `cd cdk && cdk bootstrap`

 For CI/CD for development/test environment in cdk folder:
   1. Run `cdk deploy CICDDevStack --profile amplify-for-dev-test`

-When the CDK deploy finish, it`s going to trigger the pipeline and in a few minutes, you can check the endpoint created by cloudfront.
+When the CDK deploy finishes, the pipeline will trigger and in a few minutes, you can check the endpoint created by cloudfront.

 For CI/CD Production environment cdk folder:
   2. Run `cdk deploy ProdAccStack --profile amplify-for-prod`
   3. Run `cdk deploy CICDProdStack --profile amplify-for-dev-test`

-when the CDK deploy finish, it`s going to trigger the pipeline, for production deployment, it is necessary to accept the manual approval in CodePipeline in order to continue.
+When the CDK deploy finish, the pipeline will trigger, although, for production deployment, it is necessary to accept the manual approval in CodePipeline in order to continue.

 ## Testing CI/CD